This is it…

 Install A Smart Meter

-There are a lot of ways in which you can reduce your electricity usage, but in order to reduce it, you must first understand when and where you are using it.
+There are many ways to reduce your electricity usage, but to reduce it, you must first understand when and where you are using it.
 This is why I recommend getting a smart meter.

 These clever little devices will track your energy usage and show you how much you are using each day.
 You can simply turn each appliance on/off separately to see the energy used and cost calculated.